francesNLP/frances/NLS_Generic/README.md

-You can practice SPAQL queries using  QueringRDF.ipynb
+You can practice SPARQL queries using QueringRDF.ipynb